-Since its founding in 1947, the legendary Magnum Photos agency has been telling its own story: its photographers were witnesses to history and artists on the hunt for decisive moments, and their pictures were humanist documents of the postwar world.
-Based in unprecedented archival research, The Decisive Network challenges this mythology to offer a new history of what it meant to shoot, edit, and sell news images after World War II.
+Since its founding in 1947, the legendary Magnum Photos agency has been telling its own story about photographers who were witnesses to history and artists on the hunt for decisive moments.
+Based on unprecedented archival research, The Decisive Network unravels Magnum’s mythologies to offer a new history of what it meant to shoot, edit, and sell news images after World War II.

 Nadya Bair shows that between the 1940s and 1960s, Magnum expanded the human-interest story to global dimensions while bringing the aesthetic of news pictures into new markets.
 Working with a vast range of editorial and corporate clients, Magnum made photojournalism integral to postwar visual culture.
 But its photographers could not have done this alone.
 By unpacking the collaborative nature of photojournalism, this book shows how picture editors, sales agents, spouses, and publishers helped Magnum photographers succeed in their assignments and achieve fame.
 Bair concludes in the late 1960s and early 1970s, when changing market conditions led Magnum to consolidate its brand.
 In that moment, Magnum’s photojournalists became artists and their assignments oeuvres.
 Bridging art history, media studies, cultural history, and the history of communication, The Decisive Network transforms our understanding of the photographic profession and the global circulation of images in the predigital world.